arquillian/arquillian-testrunner-spock/readme.txt

  Thanks to its JUnit runner, Spock is compatible with most IDEs, build tools, and continuous integration servers.
  Spock is inspired from JUnit, jMock, RSpec, Groovy, Scala, Vulcans, and other fascinating life forms.

- The Spock Arquillian Extension opens up for the beauty of Spock tests running in-contianer using Arquillian with full EJB, Resource and CDI injection.
+ The Spock Arquillian Extension opens up for the beauty of Spock tests running in-container using Arquillian with full EJB, Resource and CDI injection.